Frome a Somerset Jewel

 There is so much history in Frome and the local museum is small but worth a visit, entry is free and can be found in North Parade close to the River Frome and that wonderful bridge.
 It is open 10 am to 2 pm Tuesday to Saturday, mid-March to mid-November.

 When you do visit Frome, remember to explore every little street around the main old town that you can.
 Look up above the shops, and down the alleys at the rear.
 Many of the names of the houses will also give you a clue about the past as you walk along.

-I hope you have enjoyed this tour of Frome, there is still much more to see, and no doubt in future articles, I will tell you more.
+I hope you have enjoyed this tour of Frome, there is still much more to see, and no doubt, I will tell you more in future articles.

 Thanks for reading Roland’s Travels!
 Subscribe for free to receive new posts and support my work.

 If you would like to make a donation to support this blog you can do so through Buy Me a Coffee and help put some petrol in the car!